zakagan/WordFormable/README.md

 Once it comes to using the hash map for comparisons, looking up a stored char array is only O(1).
 However if the hash map entry is nonempty, the token must be sorted and then each node's char array is compared until a matching string is found or the entry is out of nodes.
 This comparison method is slightly different than the one done in the first solution: here the routine is checking for exact matches using strncmp rather than searching for matching partial arrays using strstr.

 Best case scenario is that there are few collisions.
-GNU's strncmp function is determined (in terms of complexity) by the shorter input string, while strstr is determined by the longer.
-However, eventually the cost of precomputing the power set of a larger base string will overwhelm any performance gains from not having to search through it on each loop.
-Shorter calculations times would likely only occur when both the load factor and the percent of formable words are already relatively low.
+GNU's strncmp function is linear in complexity, which in this context becomes O(M<sup>*</sup>).
+When combined with sorting, the complexity of checking a single word token after a hash hit becomes O(M<sup>*</sup>*Log(M<sup>*</sup>)+M<sup>*</sup>).
+However, only a fraction of the N<sup>*</sup> words passed through the hash function will actually result in hash hits.

+So, as long as the cost of precomputing the base string's power set does not become overwelming and the hash map's load factor is small, this solution should see shorted calculation times than the original sorting solution.

 More On WordPercentPrecomputeTable
 -------